bglynch/planning-finder/README.md

 -   A large amount of testing was done to ensure that all pages were linking correctly.

 ### Known Bugs
+No known bugs.

 ## Deployment
 These were steps taken to deploy the application.
 - ### Github
     Github is used for the code repository.
-It is also useful for its integration with Heroku and Travis CI
+It is also useful for its integration with Heroku and Travis CI.

 - ### Set Up Email
     [Create and account with Google](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Fmyaccount.google.com%3Futm_source%3Daccount-marketing-page%26utm_medium%3Dcreate-account-button&flowName=GlifWebSignIn&flowEntry=SignUp)